Dolberg and Sanchez have superstar potential - But Ajax will not bring back glory days of 1990s

 Van Gaal was privileged to work with greats such as Frank Rijkaard, Danny Blind, Frank and Ronald de Boer, as well as the burgeoning talents of Clarence Seedorf and Patrick Kluivert.

-Bosz has the talent at his disposal, but it is a squad reliant on teenagers and players in their early 20s to make the difference.
+Bosz has the quality at his disposal, but it is a squad reliant on teenagers and players in their early 20s to make the difference.

 The 17-year-old De Ligt is immensely talented, but it is hard to expect him to take the game by the hand like Rijkaard and Blind did 20 years ago.
 The same goes for his partner in defence, the 20-year-old Sanchez, and striking sensation Dolberg, still only 19.